andrewjamesford/andrewford-co-nz-11ty/content/articles/collaboration-when-learning-software-development/index.md

 Another option that allows screen sharing with nothing but a link and a browser is [Replit](https://replit.com/).
 It's an entire IDE ([Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment)) in your browser.

-{% image "./content/articles/collaboration-when-learning-software-development/replit-python.png", "Replit with Python ", "(min-width: 30em) 50vw, 100vw" %}
+{% image "./replit-python.png", "Replit with Python " %}

 The best part is you can have multiple people collaborate, run tests, use the terminal all while previewing the resulting code results in a browser (with a console).
 It's great for getting started quickly as it has a whole suite of templates for all sorts of projects including NodeJS, Python, Java, Ruby, Go, C#, ReactJS, Vue, and HTML/CSS.
 No stress about setting up the development environment, just select the appropriate template, run and share the link with your class.